 What is the Continuous Residence Requirement?

-The continuous residence requirement means you must not have been absent from the UK for more than 180 days in any 12-month period during your qualifying period.
-A single absence exceeding 180 days will break your continuous residence and reset the clock on your ILR eligibility.
+The continuous residence requirement means you must not have been absent from the UK for more than 180 days in any rolling 12-month period during your qualifying period.
+The Home Office uses any 12-month window — not calendar years — so multiple shorter trips that combined exceed 180 days in any rolling window can break continuity.
+Exceptions exist for serious or compelling reasons, but relying on them is risky and requires substantial evidence.

 The Home Office calculates absences carefully.
 Even if you have multiple short trips that collectively exceed 180 days in a rolling 12-month period, this can break continuous residence.
-Keep detailed records of all your travel dates.
+Keep detailed records of all your travel dates — passport stamps, boarding passes, flight bookings, and Home Office stamps in old passports.

 - Completed 5 years on spouse/partner visa (or 10 years on 10-year route)

-- Still in a genuine, subsisting relationship with your sponsor
+- Still in a genuine, subsisting relationship with the same sponsor

 - Passed Life in the UK Test

-- Not exceeded 180 days absence in any 12-month period
+- Not exceeded 180 days absence in any rolling 12-month period

 - No serious criminal convictions or immigration breaches